Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/day-25/us-state-game/README.md

 # USA State Game
-- Prompt input from user to enter 1 of 50 USA states
+- A game to guess all the names of 50 US states

+# How it work
 - Using Panda to read file "50_states.csv" to create a dataframe with names of 50 states with x,y coordinates(for Turtle)
+- Prompt user input for name of USA states
-- Display name of all correctly answered states on map on x,y coordinates with current score
+- Display name of all correctly answered states on map on x,y coordinates with current score on turtle object

  # Packages
  - Turtle : https://pypi.org/project/PythonTurtle/